 - Academic Progress (GPA of 2.00-2.99)

-We invite you to encourage your Kent ISD 8th through 12th grade students to participate in the sixteenth annual Latino Youth Conference Student Art Contest.
-This contest is open to all Kent ISD 8th through 12th grade students who would like to submit their one dimensional art work.
+We invite you to encourage your Kent ISD students 8th grade and up to participate in the eighteenth annual Latino Youth Conference Student Art Contest.
+This contest is open to all Kent ISD students 8th grade and up who would like to submit their one dimensional art work.

 The purpose of the contest is to recognize student artwork which focuses on Latino culture and heritage and to build excitement for higher education.